-The Internal Audit process at BNA is performed by the Deputy General Management of General Audit, reporting functionally to the Presidency/Board of Directors of Banco de la Nación Argentina, and administratively to the General Management of the Institution, which main duty is to conduct the assessment and monitoring of internal control of the Institution and the controlled companies, promoting the enhancement of the audited processes.
+The Internal Audit process at BNA is performed by the Deputy General Management of General Audit, reporting functionally to the Presidency/Board of Directors of Banco de la Nación Argentina, which main duty is to conduct the assessment and monitoring of internal control of the Institution and the controlled companies, promoting the enhancement of the audited processes.
 The General Audit area provides assurance and consultation services independently and objectively, as designed to enhance the transactions of Banco de la Nación Argentina and BNA Group companies subject to review.
 It contributes to fulfillment of the purposes established by the Board of Directors of the Institution, as well as those established by Management of BNA Group companies, by providing a systematic and disciplined approach in order to assess and improve the effectiveness of risk management, control, and governance processes.

-The scope of the General Audit activity is to establish that the Internal Control System related to the risk management, control and governance processes designed, both in the Financial Institution and in BNA Group Companies under review represented by the respective managements, are adequate and working so as to ensure that risks are properly identified and managed; there is interaction with the various government groups; important financial, administrative, and operational information is accurate, reliable, and timely; the staff complies with applicable policies, rules, procedures, regulations, and laws; resources are used efficiently and are adequately protected; programs, plans, and objectives are met; quality and continuous improvement in the control process are promoted; legal or regulatory issues that have an impact on the Institution or BNA Group companies under review are recognized and addressed properly.
+The scope of the General Audit activity is to establish that the Internal Control System related to the processes under review represented by the respective managements, are adequate and working so as to ensure that risks are properly identified and managed; there is interaction with the various government groups; important financial, administrative, and operational information is accurate, reliable, and timely; the staff complies with applicable policies, rules, procedures, regulations, and laws; resources are used efficiently and are adequately protected; programs, plans, and objectives are met; quality and continuous improvement in the control process are promoted; legal or regulatory issues that have an impact on the Institution or BNA Group companies under review are recognized and addressed properly.